Welcome! We’re glad you found us. You’ll find lots of helpful information about the Siberian cat and it’s care, here in our website.

 I am experienced with breeding, nurturing, training, showing and working with a variety of animals since childhood.
 I knew that I wanted to obtain a purebred cat for show and breeding.
 I spent three years researching, studying and learning about several different cat breeds.
 I attended cat shows, talked with cat breeders, and visited several catteries.
-Starting and properly running a cattery is a substantial commitment, therefore I was thorough in my selection process.
+Starting and properly running a cattery is a substantial commitment, and a labor of love.

 Why I selected the Siberian Cat Breed:

 The Siberian is very beautiful, with a large variety of possible coat colors and patterns